-HPA Chartered Architects are delighted to be working with the local Lancaster and Morecambe charity, Escape2Make, as they make plans to develop and design a brand new youth centre building for the areas’ 11 to 18 year-olds.
+HPA are delighted to be community Architects working with the local Lancaster and Morecambe charity, Escape2Make, as they make plans to develop & design a brand new youth centre building for 11-18 year-olds.

 The charity offers an escape for local young people, where they can relax away from the pressures of their lives – whether that’s exams at school or emotional pressure at home, or simply the boredom and loneliness that so many young people feel.
 Everyone is welcome, regardless of their ethnicity, situation or personal circumstances, with no one excluded from being involved.

 What is Escape 2 Make